keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-12-03|What can agriculture learn from the low FST values in Cybertronian species?
 2018-12-17|Successes in stabilizing road kills in the Caspian tiger (Panthera tigris tigris) in the last decade 2018-12-31|No Giacomonday 2018-01-14|Paper-Rock-Scissors dynamics in collections of papers, rocks and scissors